isomerpages/moe-huayisec/pages/Sexuality Education Programme.md

 </tbody>
 </table>
 <p><strong><em><u>eTeens</u></em><u> Programme</u></strong>:</p>
-<p>8. eTeens is a programme developed by Health Promotion Board, in collaboration
+<p>eTeens is a programme that was developed by Health Promotion Board, in
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases</p>
-<p>9.
-Students are taught skills such as decision-making, assertiveness and
+<p>Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Hua Yi Secondary School, the eTeens programme will be implemented as follows in 2025 :</strong>
+<p><strong>At Hua Yi Secondary School, the eTeens programme will be implemented as follows in 2026 :</strong>
 </p>
 <table style="minWidth: 75px">
 <colgroup>